Call-for-Code-for-Racial-Justice/Open-Sentencing/readme.md

 # **Open Sentencing Solution Starter**

-Open Sentencing exposes bias and empowers public defenders to directly address racial disparities in the system.
+The Open Sentencing solution starter helps expose bias and empowers public defenders to directly address racial disparities in the judicial system.

 ## **Table of Contents**
 * [ What is Open Sentencing ](#out)